Jacques Tati

 Jacques Tati (/fr/; born Jacques Tatischeff, /fr/; 9 October 1907 – 5 November 1982) was a French mime, filmmaker, actor and screenwriter.
-In an Entertainment Weekly poll of the Greatest Movie Directors he was voted 46th (a list of the top 50 was published), though he had directed only six feature-length films.

-Tati is perhaps best known for his portrayal of the character Monsieur Hulot, featured in Les Vacances de Monsieur Hulot (1953), Mon Oncle (1958), Playtime (1967) and Trafic (1971).
-Playtime ranked 23rd in the 2022 Sight and Sound critics' poll of the greatest films ever made.
+He is best known for portraying the character Monsieur Hulot in his films Les Vacances de Monsieur Hulot (1953), Mon Oncle (1958), Playtime (1967), and Trafic (1971).

-As David Bellos puts it, "Tati, from to Playtime, is the epitome of what an auteur is (in film theory) supposed to be: the controlling mind behind a vision of the world on film."

-Family origins
+Tati's first three films were made through the production company he co-founded with Fred Orain, Cady Films.
+Tati then created his own production company, Specta Films, while he was making Mon oncle.
+After the commercial failure of Playtime, Specta Films was placed into administration, and Tati later created a new production company, CEPEC.
+Film rights were later consolidated, and were taken over by a new company called Specta Films CEPEC, registered in 1978.

+Ancestry

 Jacques Tati was of Russian, Dutch, and Italian ancestry.
 His father, Georges-Emmanuel Tatischeff, was born in Paris, the son of Dmitry Tatischeff (Дмитрий Татищев; also spelled Tatishchev), General of the Imperial Russian Army and military attaché to the Russian embassy in Paris.
 The Tatischeffs were a Russian noble family of patrilineal Rurikid descent.
-Whilst stationed in Paris, Dmitri Tatischeff married a French woman, Rose Anathalie Alinquant; Russian sources indicate that Alinquant was a circus performer and that the couple were never actually married.
+Whilst stationed in Paris, Dmitry Tatischeff married a French woman, Rose Anathalie Alinquant.
+Russian journalist Inga Dombrovskaya indicates that Alinquant was a circus performer and that the couple were never actually married.

-Dmitri Tatischeff died under suspicious circumstances from injuries sustained in a horse-riding accident, shortly after the birth of Georges-Emmanuel.
+Dmitry Tatischeff died under suspicious circumstances from injuries sustained in a horse-riding accident, shortly after the birth of Georges-Emmanuel.
 As a child, Georges-Emmanuel experienced turbulent times, such as being forcibly removed from France and taken to live in Russia.
-In 1883, his mother brought him back to France, where they settled on the estate of Le Pecq, near Saint-Germain-en-Laye, on the outskirts of Paris.
+In 1883, his mother brought him back to France; they settled on the estate of Le Pecq, near Saint-Germain-en-Laye, on the outskirts of Paris.
 In 1903, Georges-Emmanuel Tatischeff married the Dutch-Italian Marcelle Claire van Hoof (died 1968).
 Together, they had two children, Natalie (born 1905) and Jacques.
 Claire's Dutch father, a friend of Vincent van Gogh, was the owner of a prestigious picture-framing company near the Place Vendôme in Paris whose clients included Henri de Toulouse-Lautrec, and he brought Georges-Emmanuel into the family business.
 Subsequently, Georges-Emmanuel became the director of the company Cadres Van Hoof, and the Tatischeff family enjoyed a relatively high standard of living.